glassechidna/pstore/README.md

 ## Usage

+`pstore` expects the `AWS_REGION` environment variable to be set to the region that your parameters are stored in.

 `pstore` is usable out of the box.
 By default it looks for environment variables with a `PSTORE_` prefix.
 For example, `PSTORE_DBSTRING=MyDatabaseString` asks AWS to decrypt the parameter named **MyDatabaseString** and stores the decrypted